Setting property groups

 You can optionally define a property group scoped to a specific enterprise language in case you have applications that utilize multiple languages.
 Use Ctrl+Space (Windows and Mac) in the VS Code editor to see the list of valid language values, which currently includes cobol, pl1, hlasm, rexx, and jcl.

-When you specify a language, you can also define compiler options that impact the editor.
-For example, you can specify PL/I codepage options of mapping special characters to operators, such as a ! character to the NOT operator, as seen in the example above.
-Another use case is to specify the margins to be used for your PL/I programs.
-As shown in the property group example pl1-includes above, multiple options should be listed in one string separated by commas.
-If you have more than one property group for a language, the compilerOptions strings are concatenated.
-Note that the options apply globally to all files that open in that language within the scope of your workspace.
-Therefore, it is valid to add a property group specifically for defining global compiler options, which could consist simply of the name, language, and compilerOptions properties.
-For more details, see Setting compiler options page.
+When you specify a language, you can also define compiler options that affect the editor.
+For example, define PL/I codepage options that map special characters to operators, such as a mapping the ! character to the NOT operator, as shown in the preceding pl1-includes example.
+Another use case is to specify the margins to be used for the PL/I programs.
+As demonstrated in the same property group example, list multiple options in a single string, separated by commas.
+If you define more than one property group for a language, the compilerOptions strings are concatenated.
+These options apply globally to all files in that language within the scope of your workspace.
+To define global compiler options, create a property group that includes only the name, language, and compilerOptions properties.
+For more details, see the Setting compiler options page.

 Syslib and libraries